 Need other reasons to work for the federal government?
 Here are five.

-Another notable benefit of federal employment is family-friendly policies, including flexible work schedules, as well as first priority and subsidies at a number of top-notch day care facilities, including on-site daycare.
+Another notable benefit of federal employment is family-friendly policies, including flexible work schedules, as well as first priority and subsidies at a number of top-notch, day-care facilities, including on-site day care.

-5. Public service lets you continue the mission.
 Just because you took off your uniform doesn't mean you still can't serve.
 Many veterans find a new mission in public service through a federal job.
 Pros?
 Your time in service counts toward promotion and retirement, and you get veteran preference points on your application.

 As far as continuing the mission, the work of government employees impacts the lives of every American and the lives of people around the world.
 You can play a vital role in addressing pressing issues, from homelessness to homeland security.